-Be brave – women in science: Research Luxembourg team players video series in collaboration with the Ministry for Equality (MEGA) in Luxembourg
+Be brave – women in science: Research Luxembourg team players return with season 2 video series in collaboration with the Ministry for Equality (MEGA) in Luxembourg

 To showcase the many paths of women in science in Luxembourg, and to inspire young girls to pursue their passion for science, the institutions that form Research Luxembourg are launching a video series, in collaboration with MEGA, the Ministry for Equality in Luxembourg.